-The development will be serviced with sewer reticulation by connecting each individual allotment to a proposed gravity sewer main.
-The gravity sewerage main will connect to a DN160 dia sewer main along the eastern boundary, constructed as part of Stage 3A along the western verge of Road 05.
+The development will be serviced with (2) new sewer reticulation mains, connecting to each individual allotment.
+The gravity sewerage mains will connect to existing DN160 dia sewer mains constructed as part of Stage 2.

 A preliminary sewer layout plan has been included in Appendix B which shows the proposed sewer infrastructure to be constructed as part of the proposed development.
 All sewer infrastructure will be designed in accordance with the SEQ Water Supply and Sewerage Design and Construction Code and UU Design Criteria.